Fohdeesha/lab-docu/docs/fcx.md

 ```
 Now tell it to generate an RSA keypair - this enables SSH access:
 ```
-crypto key generate rsa
+crypto key generate rsa modulus 2048
 ```

 ## Configuring Network Details
-First we need to disable DHCP so it doesn't automatically grab an address and attempt to load a config via tftp, then reload so it takes effect:
+First we need to disable the DHCP client so it doesn't automatically grab an address and attempt to load a config via tftp, then reload so it takes effect and stops spamming your console:
 ```
 ip dhcp-client disable
 write memory